MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 ## Step 2.
 Connect to Materialize

-Materialize stores role names, IDs, and object IDs in the `mz_roles` catalog table.
+Materialize stores role names and role IDs in the mz_roles catalog table.
 You need to connect to your Materialize instance with `psql` to add roles to this table.

 1. In the [Materialize UI](https://console.materialize.com/), go to the **Connect** screen.